Want to read reviews and information about the best sewing machines? You’re in the right place!

 People who want a machine for both quilting and sewing will do well to consider the Laura Ashley CX155LA.
 Built by Brother, this machine has 135 built-in stitches plus a wide range of features which make it one of the best options for those who are interested in home décor.
 You can combine the decorative stitches to prevent fraying and create your own curtains, pillows and whatever ideas you come up with.

 If what you’re looking for is a sturdy and durable, easy to use sewing machine that can handle more demanding projects, I think the best option out there is the Janome HD3000.
 It allows you to adjust the pressure used, being able to handle even multiple layers of tougher fabrics.
-Janome machine are popular as they still use metal – giving their machines the weight needed to deal with thicker material.
+Janome sewing machines are popular as they still use metal – giving their machines the weight needed to deal with thicker material.

 If embroidery is your thing, then it would be best to take a look at the Brother PE770 – a dedicated embroidery machine which is just great for scrollwork and florals.
 There are 136 designs built in, plus the option to import and edit your own designs from a USB stick.
 The quick-set bobbin and automatic needle-threader make it easy to use, meaning even those new to embroidery can produce high quality stitching.